The molten husk of an unknown creature toppled to the side, sundering the earth with its weight and sending shock waves over a kilometre around it.

 Corruption: +5 to Item.
 Non-targeted party members die horrifically.

 +1: Seconds to Minutes.

 +4: Days to Weeks.

 The group gathered around, each inspecting the item and looking amongst themselves in shock.

 "Fifteen years."
 The man who had chosen the necklace whispered, looking at the crude metal.
-The Necklace of Time had been seen once before, a non-corrupted version.
-They used it to kill one of the enemies leaders, having a party member go back 10 seconds in time to warn of its self-destruction, saving the party of the strongest members.
+Tristen had seen once before the Necklace of Time, a non-corrupted version.
+They used it to kill one of the enemy's leaders, having a party member go back 10 seconds in time to warn of its self-destruction, saving the party of the strongest members.